Updated: Jun 9

 Key risks to the analysis are:

-Acquisition by a large player at a high valuation – for entry into the space or complement current product portfolio
+Acquisition by a large player at a high valuation – for entry into the space or to complement the current product portfolio

 Block-buster product development by the company